 The fantasy castles in Schwangau are easily reached by car.
 The driving distances are just over 100 km (60 miles) from either Munich or Augsburg.
 The fastest way is on Autobahn A7, which terminates at Füssen.
 Numerous more pleasant country lanes are also available with great scenery of the Bavarian Alps.

 Large parking lots (parking fees charged) are available in Schwangau near the castle ticket office.

-Driving to Schloss Neuschwanstein has the advantage that travelers can easily see more interesting sights nearby such as the UNESCO World Cultural Heritage listed Wieskirche, Kloster Ettal, Oberammergau, and Schloss Linderhof Palace.
+Driving to Schloss Neuschwanstein has the advantage that travelers can easily see more interesting sights nearby such as the UNESCO World Cultural Heritage-listed Wieskirche, Kloster Ettal, Oberammergau, and Schloss Linderhof Palace.

 Day Trips by Tour Bus from Munich to Schloss Neuschwanstein & Linderhof

 Numerous companies offer day trips by tour bus from Munich to Schloss Neuschwanstein and other sights in the region.
-Good arguments for using a tour bus rather than travelling to the fantasy castles on public transportation include:
+Good arguments for using a tour bus rather than traveling to the fantasy castles on public transportation include:

 - The tour bus goes directly to Schloss Neuschwanstein, the Disney-like castle most visitors come to see.